 This case is intended to get students to focus on the differences between companies and the various factors that have a bearing on their financial reporting objectives.
-Students are not asked to provide the objectives, but rather to prioritize the factors or characteristics that are most likely to affect each company's financial reporting.
+Students are asked to prioritize the factors or characteristics that are most likely to affect each company's financial reporting.